raul23/web-projects/README.rst

     newly entered minutes/seconds
   - If the timer is running and you press start, the START button doesn't have any effect on the timer, i.e. the timer continues its count
   - When the seconds are between 0 and 9 (inclusive), the seconds are displayed with a leading zero, e.g. ``07``
-  - When the timer runs out of time, the message "Time's up!" is displayed and then timer display its initial state (60:00)
+  - When the timer runs out of time, the message "Time's up!" is displayed and then the timer displays its initial state (60:00)
 - **NOTES:**

   - ``setInterval()`` calls an anonymous function every second that updates the timer's display (minutes and seconds) and